anandSant24/angularCURDV/README.md

 # AngularCurdV
+#48: Piper 2 types:
+    1. Pure pipe
+        Why to use Pure Pipe:
+        1. They are Fast
+        2. Angular executes a pure pipe when it detects a pure change to the input value PURE CHANGE: is either a change to primitive value(String, number, boolean) a Changed object reference (Object, Array, Date)
+        3. Pure Pipe is not executed
+            If input to pipe is an Object and
+            Only property values of object change but not the reference

+        Why are Pure pipes fast
+          ● An input for a pipe can either be a value type (String, Number, Boolean etc) or a reference type (like Array, Date, Object etc.) ● If the input to the pure pipe is a value type.
+Since value types store data directly in the memory slot comparing if a value type value has changed is very quick.
+          ● On the other hand, if the input to the pure pipe is a reference type, it is executed only if the reference of the input object has changed.
+Checking if an object reference has changed is much faster than checking if each of the object individual property values have changed.

+    2. Impure

+    So pure pipes are fast, but using them for filtering data is not a good idea because, the filtering may not work as expected if the source data is updated without a change to the object reference.

+#47 implementing Pipe filter the list employees
 #45 How to make the the form submit when you reset and resolve this issue

 #44 Required Vs Optional Route Parameter